The-Code-Dose/thecodedose-website/_data/blog/2021-01-29-setting-my-goals-how-i-plan-to-achieve-more-in-2021.md

 For example, one of my goals is to continue my habit of reading.
 Last year I was able to finish my goal of 20 books.
 This year, I set my reading goal to 24 books which automatically becomes more measurable than just "reading more".

 I have also taken the [Goodreads reading challenge](https://www.goodreads.com/challenges/11650-2021-reading-challenge) since I feel like tracking my progress at multiple places (especially publically) makes me more accountable.
-Similarly, I maintain [a thread on Twitter](https://twitter.com/urvaxhi/status/1319306928166596608) where I document my progress of learning the Korean language.
+Similarly, I maintain [a thread on Twitter](https://twitter.com/urvaxhi/status/1319306928166596608) where I document my progress while learning the Korean language.

 ## Setting Quarterly Goals